 Our psychiatry staff offers outpatient evaluation and treatment for problems such as depression, anxiety disorders, bipolar disorder, and attention deficit disorder.

 Evaluation is primarily by a clinical interview during a scheduled appointment.
+Patients may also be referred.
 Students are requested to arrive for their appointments 10-15 minutes early to check in and fill out appropriate paperwork.
 A $15 service fee is charged for each psychiatry appointment.

 Treatment includes medication management and limited psychotherapy with out-patient follow-up.
 Many students receive medical treatment from our psychiatry staff while also receiving counseling services from our psychologists.